-- 116. No later than December 31, 2019 an employee who initially chose to be excused from the plan may request to be moved into the MTAM after the time for electing voluntary participation has passed.
-Late requests that can be implemented with no additional administrative work will take precedence.
-Late requests that require additional evaluation of other administrative work will proceed as feasible. - 117.
-Effective July 1, 2006, the Salary Plan for SFMTA is set forth in Appendix C which is attached hereto and is incorporated herein for reference.
+- 136. Effective July 1, 2006, the Salary Plan for SFMTA is set forth in Appendix C which is attached hereto and is incorporated herein for reference.
 The plan consists of three (3) pay ranges; A, B, and C. Range A was established as a twenty-five percent (25%) open range.
-Range B was established as a fifteen percent (15%)\open range.
-Range C was established as a five percent (5%)\open range.
-Adjustment of compensation for individual employees is addressed below. - 118.
-Scheduled Salary Progress in Range A. Subject to the other provisions of this Section, employees placed in SFMTA in Range A will receive a five percent (5%)\increase in pay on their anniversary date (anniversary date for their pre-SFMTA class, if applicable, or else their employment anniversary date).
-Salary progression under this paragraph is not available for employees placed in Ranges B or C. - 119.
-No Progression above Top of Range A. No employee can receive a salary increase to a level above the top salary available in Range A for the applicable classification, except through the MTAM B & C Adjustment process described herein. - 120.
+Range B was established as a fifteen percent (15%) open range.
+Range C was established as a five percent (5%) open range.
+Adjustment of compensation for individual employees is addressed below. - 137.
+Scheduled Salary Progress in Range A. Subject to the other provisions of this Section, employees placed in SFMTA in Range A will receive a five percent (5%) increase in pay on their anniversary date (anniversary date for their pre-SFMTA class, if applicable, or else their employment anniversary date).
+Salary progression under this paragraph is not available for employees placed in Ranges B or C. - 138.
 Denial of Salary Progression.
 An employee's scheduled salary progression may be denied if the employee's performance has been unsatisfactory to the SFMTA.
-The denial of the increase is subject to the grievance procedure, provided, however, that nothing in this section is intended to or shall make performance evaluations subject to the grievance procedure. - 121.
-Range B and C Adjustments.
-On an annual basis or more often if requested by a member of the Adjustment Committee, the Director of Transportation or Adjustment Committee members may seek approval to place incumbent employees (post-appointment) at a rate of pay in Ranges B and C based on consideration of whether the adjustment would serve one or more of the following purposes: (i) to move towards internal or external equity (which may include issues of compaction), (ii) to address demonstrated recruitment or retention issues, (iii) to compensate an employee exercising special skill, (iv) to compensate an employee assigned to a special assignment of limited duration, (v) to recognize exemplary performance, or (vi) to address issues of compaction as to reporting relationships.
-Criterion (vi) will constitute the only circumstance in which an adjustment may result in a rate of pay in excess of Range C. When seeking approval, the Director of Transportation will note which of the above criteria is the basis for the requested adjustment. - 122.
-Financial Limitations.
-For the term of this Agreement, the following percentages of SFMTA/MEA payroll (as defined by the Controller) per fiscal year shall be available for ongoing wage increases and for one-time payments for Range B & C adjustments and placement of non-MCCP eligible employees into step 6 and 7 through 9:
+The denial of the increase is subject to the grievance procedure, provided, however, that nothing in this section is intended to or shall make performance evaluations subject to the grievance procedure. - 139.
+Range A, B, and C Placement.
+Subject to the approval from the Director of Transportation, or designee, new or incumbent employees may be placed at any rate in Range A or B. Subject to the approval from the Controller, the Director of Transportation may request that new or incumbent employees be placed at a rate of pay in range C.